waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Pokemon Mansion 1F (Statue Switch):** A secret statue switch at (3, 6) opens the eastern gates at (17,8).
 - **Pokemon Mansion 3F (Alternating Gates - SOLVED):** The switch at (11, 6) toggles two sets of gates.
 Activating it opens the northern gates at (16, 5-6) and closes the southern gates at (16, 11-12).
 - **Pokemon Mansion 1F (Alternating Gates - Confirmed):** Walking through the gates at (17, 8) and (18, 8) causes them to close.
 This confirms the alternating door mechanic is present on this floor, likely controlled by the statue switch at (3, 6).
+### B. Tool Maintenance
+- **`find_path` tool failures (Turns 59503, 59513, 59519):** The tool repeatedly failed to find valid paths.
+The root cause was identified: the tool did not automatically find a path to an adjacent tile when the destination tile itself was impassable (e.g., occupied by an object).
+It required the `adjacent=true` flag to be set manually.
+- **`find_path` tool fix (Turn 59521):** The tool's script has been updated.
+It now automatically searches for a path to a traversable adjacent tile if the primary destination is impassable.
+The `adjacent` flag is kept for cases where explicitly targeting an adjacent tile is desired.